Miracle of a Giving Fool: Plot

-Sang-soon eventually wakes up at Seung-ryong house and told Ji-in (Park Ha-sun) to consume the breakfast that her older brother prepared for her but she was adamant that she hates toast.
-One night whilst Ji-ho was walking in the snowy road, she overheard Seung-ryong sing Twinkle Twinkle Little Star and realized that Seung-ryong were the one who helped her performed the song in front of the church she was attending which she later told Seung-ryong.
+Sang-soon eventually wakes up at Seung-ryong's house and tells Ji-in (Park Ha-sun) to eat the breakfast that her older brother prepared for her, but she is adamant that she hates toast.
+One night, whilst Ji-ho was walking in the snowy road, she overheard Seung-ryong sing Twinkle Twinkle Little Star and realized that Seung-ryong were the one who helped her perform the song in front of the church she was attending, which she later told Seung-ryong.

 One day, Seung-ryong noticed that Ji-in (Park Ha-sun) was tardy while going to school and learning that she was sick through the conversation from her class-mates.
-Seung-ryong barged into her school and clarified to her teacher that she is her sister.
+Seung-ryong barged into her school and clarified to her teacher that she is his sister.
 Ji-ho then gifted Seung-ryong a new pair of shoes which he eventually cherishes.

-Ji-in eventually was told by her attending doctor of the sacrifice that Seung-ryong have made since he was a child selling toast and eventually the two siblings become closer and eventually her illness was cured.
+Ji-in eventually was told by her attending doctor of the sacrifice that Seung-ryong has made since he was a child selling toast.
+They become closer and her illness is eventually cured.

-Sang-soo (Park Hee-soon) later falls into trouble with some gangsters after trying to safe her loved one from being in trouble and the mob boss sent someone to eventually kill Sang-soon but the two hit-men didn't know what Sang-soo looks like and eventually attacked Seung-ryong and he eventually succumb to his injury.
+Sang-soo (Park Hee-soon) later falls into trouble with some gangsters after trying to save his loved one from trouble.
+The mob boss sends someone to kill Sang-soon, but the two hit-men didn't know what Sang-soo looks like and they attack Seung-ryong, who eventually succumbs to his injuries.

-Upon learning of the passing of her older brother, she eventually saw what made Seung-ryong be so positive and have such strong will to live.
-Sang-soo eventually take over the toast shop from Seung-ryong whilst Ji-ho who were able to recover from her stage fright played in a grand hall with attendance with ease and eventually she paid homage to what Seung-ryong had done for her to recover from the stage fright.
+Upon learning of the passing of her older brother, she eventually saw what made Seung-ryong be so positive and have such a strong will to live.
+Sang-soo takes over the toast shop from Seung-ryong, whilst Ji-ho who was able to recover from her stage fright, plays in a grand hall with ease and pays homage to what Seung-ryong had done for her to recover from stage fright.